 If you'd like to purchase a guest meal tray, just ask the patient's nurse.
 You may pay by credit card when you place the order.
 Guest meal trays will be delivered to the patient's room during scheduled meal times.

 A telecommunications device for the deaf (TDD) is available for patients and visitors who are deaf or hard of hearing.
 Ask the nurse to make arrangements for a device.

 Patient rooms are equipped with an in-room phone for local calls.
 Patients are welcome to share their in-room phone number with friends and families, at their discretion.

 We offer free wireless internet access.
 Mobile devices and laptops may be used anywhere, except in posted restricted areas.
-If you need help with access, call our Technical Support team at 616.391.4000.
+If you need help with access, call our technical support team at 616.391.4000.

 All patients and family members have the right to clear, complete and understandable information.
-The Spectrum Health Language Services Department works 24/7 to facilitate accurate communication between patients and providers, helping you be an active participant in your care.
+The Spectrum Health Language Services team works 24/7 to facilitate accurate communication between patients and providers, helping you be an active participant in your care.